Within the Supplement Education Model, Educational Contexts answer a simple question: What health topic is this information about?

 How this section is organized

-The Explore section below is organized around broad Health Focus Areas that readers are likely to recognize.
-These include areas such as Bone & Structural Health, Brain, Mood & Focus, Digestive & Gut Health, Heart & Circulation, Healthy Aging, Immune Health, Sleep & Recovery, and other areas of everyday wellness.
+The Explore section below is organized around broad Health Focus Areas that are likely to be familiar, including Bone & Structural Health, Brain, Mood & Focus, Digestive & Gut Health, Heart & Circulation, Healthy Aging, Sleep & Recovery, and other areas of everyday wellness.

-Educational Contexts include the health topics, wellness interests, body systems, biological processes, and everyday concerns people commonly associate with supplement education.
+Educational Contexts include the health topics, wellness interests, body systems, biological processes, and everyday concerns commonly associated with supplement education.

 These topics help organize educational content.
 They do not diagnose conditions, promise outcomes, or determine whether a supplement is appropriate for a specific person.